 Introducing Imaging Technology

-- Define the term photography.
+- Explain the term imaging technology.

 - Produce an image using balance.